danchoi/hush/README.markdown

 Enjoy!

-If you're use Netflix, please check out [instantwatcher.com](http://instantwatcher.com)!
+If you use Netflix, please check out [instantwatcher.com](http://instantwatcher.com)!
 We made that too.

 ## Bug reports, help, and feature requests